siconos/siconos/docs/sphinx/users_guide/simulation.rst

   my_model.initialize()

-Depending on your problem, you may have to change the integrator (here a :doxysiconos:`MoreauJeanOSI`), the nonsmooth problem formulation (:doxysiconos:`LCP`) and the global strategy (:doxysiconos:`TimeStepping`).
+Depending on your problem, you may have to change the integrator (here a :class:`MoreauJeanOSI`), the nonsmooth problem formulation (:class:`LCP`) and the global strategy (:class:`TimeStepping`).
 Details on all the possibilities will be given in the sections below.
 You may also check the examples package to find some templates.

 Then, the simulation loop will be::